Service Identities

 • Issuer Url: This needs to be unique within a tenant.
 For more information about the issuer URL and how to retrieve it from the ID Token, see OIDC issuer URL documentation.

 • Allowed Audience: This is a value agreed upon between a client of the OIDC provider and the OIDC provider.
-For more information about the audience located in ID Token, see Allowed Audience.
+For more information about the audience located in the ID Token, see Allowed Audience.

 Prerequisites for AWS STS providers